 Our fitness expert, Becky Fuller, explains why weight training is the one form of exercise you can't afford to ignore

-Hear the words ‘weight training for women’ and your mind probably immediately conjures thoughts of strong women with lots of muscles lifting heavy weights in the gym.
+Hear the words ‘weight training for women’ and your mind probably conjures thoughts of strong women with lots of muscles lifting heavy weights in the gym.
 But the reality is that weight training – especially weight training for women over 50 – can take many forms.
 It also has so many benefits that it’s something you really can’t afford not to do.

 Weight training, strength training, resistance training, whatever you want to call it, is the act of moving your body against some kind of opposable force.
 That might be learning how to use dumbbellsor how to use resistance bands.
 It might refer to using your own bodyweight as resistance.
 You might lift weights in a class, join a gym, or try easy at-home exercises.